-- 1. CCIQ is Queensland's peak industry organisation for small and medium businesses.
+- The Chamber of Commerce and Industry Queensland (CCIQ) is Queensland's peak industry representative organisation for small and medium businesses.
 We represent over 25,000 businesses on the local, state, and federal issues that matter to them. - 2.
-Our guiding focus is to develop and advocate policies that are in the best interests of Queensland businesses, the Queensland economy, and the Queensland community. - 3.
-CCIQ welcomes the opportunity to provide a submission to the Fair Work Commission (the Commission) as part of the Minimum Wage Panel's (the Panel) statutory responsibilities to conduct an Annual Wage Review (AWR) each financial year under Part 2-6 Fair Work Act 2009 (Cth) (FWA). - a.
-As part of these responsibilities, the Panel must review both modern award minimum wages, and the national minimum wage (NMW).
+Our guiding focus is to develop and advocate policies that are in the best interests of Queensland businesses, the Queensland economy, and the Queensland community. - CCIQ welcomes the opportunity to provide a submission to the Fair Work Commission (the Commission) as part of the Minimum Wage Panel's (the Panel) statutory responsibilities to conduct an Annual Wage Review (AWR) each financial year under Part 2-6 Fair Work Act 2009 (Cth) (FWA). - As part of these responsibilities, the Panel must review both modern award minimum wages, and the national minimum wage (NMW).
 The Panel is required to make a new NMW order and may also vary modern award wages as part of this process. - b.
 The Panel is not required to increase either the NMW or modern award wages as part of the AWR process; rather, it is required to ensure the NMW and modern award wages continue to provide a fair and relevant safety net. - 4.
-CCIQ supports an increase to the NMW and modern award rates of not more than \$7.90 per week.
-This is consistent with the position being taken by other employer organisations, and represents a fair and sensible increase in light of the various considerations that the Panel must take account of in making a decision.
+CCIQ supports an increase to the NMW and modern award rates of not more than 1.2%, \$8.10 per week.
+This is consistent with the position being taken by other employer organisations, and represents a fair and sensible increase considering the various considerations that the Panel must take account of when making a determination, notably a soft labour market, increase in unemployment, youth unemployment, low levels of participation, and a decline in non-mining investment. - 5.
+This submission focusses on issues specifically relating to the Queensland economy, its industries, and businesses to provide the Panel with a clear view of how their businesses experience the minimum wage adjustment process, and what impact it has on their operations.

-Recommendation: With respect broader economic conditions, such as low wages growth and high youth unemployment, CCIQ supports an increase to the NMW of not more than 1.2% or \$7.90 per week.
+Recommendation: With respect to broader economic conditions, such as low wages growth and high youth unemployment, CCIQ supports an increase to the NMW of not more than 1.2% or \$8.10 per week, totalling \$680.80 per week.